j0hner/AOC-2025/README.md

 ### Part 2

-This part required 12 numbers instead of 2, so I generalized the algorythm for all possible values.
+This part required 12 numbers instead of 2, so I generalized the algorithm for all possible values.
 It still does the find max (excluding any spots too far to the right), cut the left side approach, it just did it in a loop and decreased the right exclusion zone.